 As the future strategy and policy regarding theatres was uncertain for First Leisure, the acquisition of these two theatres and the office building between them was undertaken by Cameron Mackintosh Ltd and completed in March 1999.

-At the end of May 1999, First Leisure, under the Chairmanship of Michael Grade, decided it no longer appropriate to continue its theatre interests and Cameron acquired a one hundred percent interest in Delfont Mackintosh Theatres Limited.
+At the end of May 1999, First Leisure, under the Chairmanship of Michael Grade, decided it no longer appropriate to continue its theatre interests and Cameron acquired a 100% interest in the company.

 It was during this period that yet another acquisition opportunity presented itself.
 In the previous twelve months Cameron had been looking at the acquisition of the theatres that comprised Chesterfield Properties' entertainment group Mayfair Entertainment, later to become Associated Capital Theatres.
 This group owned or controlled seven theatres, including the Albery and Wyndham's.
 These two theatres were approaching the end of their leases and a bid was made to the Salisbury Family Trust's Gascoyne Holdings, to acquire a new long leasehold (125yrs) interest.
-By October 1999 terms had been agreed and the leasehold of the Albery and Wyndham's was transferred to Delfont Mackintosh Theatres Ltd. In September 1999 the leases of the Queen's and Gielgud Theatres had been transferred to Delfont Mackintosh Theatres Ltd from Cameron Mackintosh Limited, the parent company, then, in Spring 2002, further discussions were held with Christ's Hospital and on 15 October 2002 the freehold of the Queen's and Gielgud was purchased.
+By September the leases of the Queen's and Gielgud theatres were transferred to Delfont Mackintosh Theatres Ltd and in October Gascoyne Holdings agreed to the leasehold purchase proposals for the Albery and the Wyndham's.
+In Spring 2002 further discussions were held with Christ's Hospital and on 15 October 2002 the freehold of the Queen's and Gielgud was purchased.